-With the AP English Language and Composition exam coming up, it’s important to find the best practice resources, and that includes practice tests!
-The AP Language and Composition exam has two sections: a multiple-choice section with 52-55 multiple questions, and a free-response section with three essay questions—one synthesis prompt, one analysis prompt, and one argument prompt.
+With the AP English Language and Composition exam coming up, it's important to find the best practice resources, and that includes practice tests!
+The AP Language and Composition exam has two sections: a multiple-choice section with 45 questions, and a free-response section with three essay questions—one synthesis prompt, one analysis prompt, and one argument prompt.

 But not all AP Lang practice tests are like the real exam, and they aren't all of equal quality.
 In this guide, I'll break down where you can find official College Board AP Language and Composition practice test resources, other free resources out there, and paid practice tests and questions.
 I'll also break down which resources are high-quality and how to best incorporate AP English practice tests into your exam preparation.

 Due to the COVID-19 coronavirus pandemic, AP tests will now be held remotely, and information about how that will work is still evolving.
 Stay up to date with the latest information on test dates, AP online review, and what this means for you with our AP COVID-19 FAQ article.

 A Note on Exam Updates